her-mirror/Agent-Aara/docs/getting-started/configuration.md

 ## 🔧 Overview

-The Ara Health Agent is highly configurable to meet different deployment needs, from development to production environments.
+The Aara Health Agent is highly configurable to meet different deployment needs, from development to production environments.
 This guide covers all configuration options and best practices.

 ## 📁 Configuration Files